0

 4. Reduce Your Lead Response Time

-If you're collecting leads from your agency's website, it's essential that you get back to them as quickly as possible.
+If you're collecting leads from your agency's website, it's essential that you get back to potential clients as quickly as possible.
 It's too easy to let them just sit there for a day or two before getting back to them.
 In fact, the average response time to a lead is a whopping 47 hours!
 These potential customers are shopping around, and your agency won't be the only one they stumble on.

 Firms that try to contact potential customers within an hour are seven times more likely to close the deal than those that tried even an hour later.